Nitrates and nitrites are chemical compounds commonly used in making cured meat products like bacon and hot dogs.

 Given that sodium nitrate occurs naturally in foods like spinach, carrots, and celery, plus the fact that nitrite has never been shown to cause cancer, all the fuss about nitrates and nitrites might seem like typical media-driven hysteria.

 Moreover, the supposedly "natural" or "organic" versions of these products can contain many times more sodium nitrate than their conventional counterparts.
-But when you consider the increased likelihood of contracting botulism, it's actually the nitrate-free products that present the real health risk.
+But when you consider the increased likelihood of contracting botulism, it's the nitrate-free products that present the real health risk.